judycurie/judy/docs/projects/final-project.md

 <video width="960"  controls>
   <source src="../../images/week13/WhatsApp Video 2023-05-03 at 12.55.21.mp4" type="video/mp4">
 </video>

+**Key take aways:**

+ - making a whole in the slave board was successful and let the battery to be connected from the other side
+ - making the GDN on the whole surface of the PCB (and not seperated path) was a bad idea, the copper stips after fabrication can touch the surface and in general is more likely to make a short touching excidentally the ground parts
+ - BLE communication is easy (or maybe only possible) only between 2 boards of the same type -> trying communicate XIAO nRF5240 and XIAO ESP32C3 through Bluethooth was not straightfoward and I didnt manage to do it within considerable timeframe

 ##**Week 14** - Stiffness-scaled model
 Calculating the thickness of plywood for stiffness-scaled model 1:5.